snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 }
 ```

-As already stated in the beginning we use the 172.16.0.0/16 CIDR block for the
+As already stated in the beginning, we use the 172.16.0.0/16 CIDR block for the
 AWS VPC.
-We also enable dns support and dns hostnames inside of the VPC.
+We also enable DNS support and DNS hostnames inside of the VPC.
 With
 those two options we basically enable DNS discovery in the local VPC scope,
 which allows us to resolve the MongoDB cluster DNS to it's private IP.